Hair Loss Solutions for Every Budget, Pt 1 (3:17)

 There are actually two types of hair loss, scarring and non-scarring.
 Scarring hair loss means that the hair follicle is being damaged and hair can no longer grow.
-Non-scarring means that you have hair loss but it does grow back.
+Non-scarring means that you have hair loss, but it does grow back.
 Hair loss can be attributed to a variety of different issues including heredity, illness and medications.
-When you are losing larger than average amounts of hair, and you don't know the reason, then it's a good idea to get a check-up that includes blood work.
+If your hair is falling out in larger-than-average amounts and you don't know the reason, then it's a good idea to get a checkup that includes blood work.

 There are a variety of reasons for hair loss, including autoimmune diseases, severe illness, hormones, stress, poor nutrition, medications and even poor hair care.
 Even anesthesia from surgery can cause temporary hair loss.
 At this time, it's important to go to the crux of the problem.
 When you know the reason, then you can properly treat whatever underlying condition you may have.

-The bottom line is to take care of you and your hair.
-If you are experiencing more than normal hair loss, and you don't know the reason for it, then make an appointment to see your doctor.
+The bottom line is: Take care of you and your hair.
+If you are asking yourself the question "Why is my hair falling out," and you don't know the reason for it, then make an appointment to see your doctor.
 Ask him/her to check all your blood levels to see if there is an underlying condition or deficiency.
 Tell him/her of all your other symptoms and possible stressors that may have contributed to this problem.
 Knowing the actual cause of your hair loss hopefully will enable your doctor to recommend a treatment plan.

 It is also good to know that if you have hair loss, there are many options out there today.
 Many women, even those with healthy hair are wearing wigs and extensions every day.
 Here's to you, your health and your hair!